 We have an approval system in place so that all content is run through a manual accessibility test before being published.

-We also use the W3C html testing service to check the website code.
+We also use the W3C html testing service and Accessibility Insights for Web tool to check the website code.

 - our main website platform, available at www.cornwall.gov.uk

 - all forms available at https://secure.cornwall.gov.uk

 - third party services based on a different technical platform but ‘skinned’ to look like our website including but not limited to:

 All systems we buy must meet the Web Content Accessibility Guidelines version 2.1 AA standards.
 This is a mandatory requirement in our procurement process.